BZoennchen/supercollider-book/chapters/sounddesign/filters/1-phase-shifting.md

 If this time is negative, then the *feedback coefficient* will be negative, thus emphasizing only odd harmonics at an octave lower.
 Note that infinite decay times are permitted.
 A ``decayTime`` of ``inf`` leads to a *feedback coefficient* of 1, and a decay time of ``-inf`` leads to a *feedback coefficient* of -1.

+The following example generates an impulse that is repeated while decaying.
+It is hard to hear since it results in a thin click-like sound.

 ```isc
 (